 Segregation refers to education where the pupil with SEN follows education in separate special classes or special schools for the largest part – 80% or more – of the school day.
 Agency member countries have agreed upon this operational definition.

-The information submitted is raw data, i.e. actual numbers of pupils registered in different settings.
+The information submitted for questions 1 to 5 is raw data, i.e. actual numbers of pupils registered in different settings.

 6. Compulsory age range, with a specification of primary and secondary age phases if appropriate